chipsalliance/Cores-VeeR-EL2/docs/source/interrupts.md

 ## PIC Block Diagram

 {numref}`fig-pic-block-diagram` depicts a high-level view of the PIC.
-A simple gateway for asynchronous, level-triggered interrupt sources is shown in {numref}`fig-gateway-for-asynchronous`, whereas {numref}`fig-configurable-gatewat-diagram` depicts conceptually the internal functional blocks of a configurable gateway.
+A simple gateway for asynchronous, level-triggered interrupt sources is shown in {numref}`fig-gateway-for-asynchronous`, whereas {numref}`fig-configurable-gateway-diagram` depicts conceptually the internal functional blocks of a configurable gateway.
 {numref}`fig-comparator` shows a single comparator which is the building block to form the evaluation tree logic in the PIC core.

 :::{figure-md} fig-pic-block-diagram